coolcarly/coolcarly.github.io/docs/science/bread-science/sourdough-starter.md

 **Some general things to note:**
 - I chose rye flour as the starting flour because it is meant to have a higher level of good bacteria and enzymes to aid in healthy fermentation.
 - Some say that you should use bottled water for the initial week (because chlorine is present in tap water, which kills all bacteria).
 I filled a drink bottle with tap water and left it overnight.
 By doing this, the chlorine dissapates from the water.
 You could also use boiled water (cooled down of course).
-- The ideal environment is 24–28 °C. As it is winter, sometimes I used warmer water (30°C) and wrapped it in a towel to warm it up.
+- The ideal environment is 24–28 °C. As it was winter at the time that I began my sourdough starter, sometimes I used warmer water (30°C) and wrapped it in a towel to warm it up.
 - While the starter is on the bench at room temperature, you need to cover it with a breathable lid: such as paper towel and rubber band.
 Once you place it in the fridge (because you are not using it frequently), you can put a lid on (but very loosely).
 This is because the microorganisms in the starter are constantly converting the carbohydrates/sugars in the flour to carbon dioxide.
-If you do not let the gas out, then there will be a build up of pressure in the gar, leading to an explosion.
+If you do not let the gas out, then there will be a build up of pressure in the jar.
-- The amount of water and flour you feed with doesn't matter.
+- The amount of water and flour you feed with to form your starter culture doesn't matter.
 General rule of thumb: in the first week, you should be feeding roughly 1:1 sourdough starter: flour.
 Once the yeast has established itself, you can feed it more.
 The amount you feed will depend on how quickly you want to cook with it and how much starter you need for a recipe.
 By feeding less, the starter will be ready quicker.
 - The consistency of the mixture: You should aim for a pancake batter - thick but not too thick.
-If you add too much water.
-Don't worry about it!
+If you add too much water, don't worry about it!
 Correct it the next day.

 Here I have listed the method that I used to create my sourdough starter.
-For the first month of life, I fed (and plan to feed) it everyday.
+For the first month of life, I fed it everyday.
 This post therefore covers the first month with references to things I've baked with it (where appropriate).

 ## Cultivating wild yeast using flour and water
 ### *Day 1, Friday 14 June 2024*